keyroll-99/Fiona/Readme.md

 - [ ] Tools
     - [ ] Github actions to build it

-Good to have - 30-60 days ( depending on how fast I go UI )
+Good to have - 30-60 days
 - [ ] GUI
 	- [ ] Simple view where user can drag and drop boxes
 	- [ ] User can connect boxes